hrhirha/boot2root/writeup1.md

 #### webmail

-We used the email found at the forum `laurie@borntosec.net` with the password we had `!q\]Ej?*5K5cy*AJ` to login to the webmail portal
+We used the email found at the forum `laurie@borntosec.net` with the password we had `!q\]Ej?*5K5cy*AJ` to login to the webmail portal.

-In the email with the subject `DB Access`, there were credentials to access databases, we used them to access phpmyadmin
+In the email with the subject `DB Access`, there were credentials to access databases, we used them to access phpmyadmin.

 #### phpmyadmin

 Logged in using this creds `root:Fg-'kKXBj87E:aJ$`.
 We were able to access the forum database and extract password hashes but we were unable to crack any of them.

-As we can execute sql queries bu browsing to https://192.168.0.6/phpmyadmin/server_sql.php, we tried creating a php script on the web server.
+As we can execute sql queries by browsing to https://192.168.0.6/phpmyadmin/server_sql.php, we tried creating a php script on the web server.
 But we had to find writable directories first.

 We used the directories found after fuzzing `/forum`, and `templates_c` was writable.